 Another positive is that historically, Variable rate mortgages have outperformed 5-year fixed-rate mortgages.
 In fact over the last couple of decades, a VRM has allowed many homeowners to pay off their mortgages faster.

 The other side of the coin with a variable-rate mortgage is that you will have to ride the market through any dips it may experience.
 This means that if mortgage rates go up, you will pay more in interest.
 If you are the kind of person who loves peace of mind, a variable mortgage might not be the right choice for you.

 A fixed-rate mortgage is far simpler than a variable-rate mortgage.
 It does provide more certainty than a variable-rate mortgage, allowing for more straightforward financial planning.

 But, on the other hand, you are locked into an interest rate that may end up being higher than market rates if the market improves.

 A mortgage broker can give you expert advice on the likely movement of the mortgage market in the future.
 This will allow you to make a more informed decision about whether a fixed-rate mortgage or variable-rate mortgage is a smart option.

 A further possibility is to use a hybrid mortgage, which is often called a split mortgage.
-What this means is that some of your mortgage will be repaid according to a fixed rate and the other part will be repaid according to a variable rate.
+What this means is that some of your mortgages will be repaid according to a fixed rate and the other part will be repaid according to a variable rate.